image-28-2-1-scaled

 Getting a Restricted License

+The driver is only permitted to drive a vehicle fitted with the ignition interlock device and will incur criminal and monetary penalties for failing to comply with the license restriction.
 In addition, individuals have to pay for the installation of the device, pay a monthly rental fee to the company that leases the device, and then have to pay to have the device removed as well.
 That can create an issue for people who rent cars as part of their job.
 If somebody has to travel with cars, that will be difficult, if not impossible to do with an interlock restricted driver’s license.
-In cases of low blows, those won’t require interlock participation.
-Those can be modified just for driving to and from work in individual’s ordinary vehicle without installation of the ignition interlock device.

 Benefit of a DUI Lawyer